 The Park is south of the Velebit range of mountains (the largest in Croatia) and covers an area of just under 100 square km.
-It had a mixture of high peaks with stunning views, deep gorges and beech and pine forests.
+It had a mixture of high peaks with stunning views and deep gorges, covered in beech and pine forests.

 The Park is an ideal place to visit for the adventurous – there are several challenging hiking trails, and climbing is also popular here.
 For those who like things a little more laid-back, there’s more gentle walks available too, with just as much to explore.